hoffmannjordan/Insect-Development-Model/README.md

 The model is implemented in `Python.` By solving the Eikonal equation, <a href="https://www.codecogs.com/eqnedit.php?latex=F(\vec{x})&space;|&space;\nabla&space;T(\vec{x})&space;|&space;=&space;1" target="_blank"><img src="https://latex.codecogs.com/gif.latex?F(\vec{x})&space;|&space;\nabla&space;T(\vec{x})&space;|&space;=&space;1" title="F(\vec{x}) | \nabla T(\vec{x}) | = 1" /></a>.
 I do this using the `scikit-fmm` library.
 This approach naturally captures many aspects of development and results in a minimal number of free parameters, almost all of which can be directly extracted from the data.

 # Putting it Together
-A single shell will move due to the asymetry that is incorporated.
-As a result, the shell will pullthe nucleus towards a wall.
+A single shell will move due to the asymmetry that is incorporated.
+As a result, the shell will pull the nucleus towards a wall.
 ![D1](./ims/Demo1.gif)
 Next, we need to allow for nuclei to divide.
 When they do so, their shells are oriented in opposite directions.
 We are able to extract the division rate from the data.
 ![D2](./ims/Demo2.gif)